sci-42ver/SICP_SDF/sicp_notes.md

     > is complication is a consequence, not of our program-ming language, but of our perception of a bank account as an *object*.
     - > We do not, for example, ordinarily regard a rational number as a change-able object with identity, such that we could change the numerator and still have “the same” rational number.
       IMHO it is more appropriate to say "could change the numerator" but have different rational number.
 Compare this with "... “the same” bank account even if we change the balance ..."
+- cost
+  1. > Moreover, no simple model with ``nice'' mathematical properties can be an adequate framework for dealing with objects and assignment in programming languages. since "Assignment" makes "functional programming" fail.
+    > A language that supports the concept that ``equals can be substituted for equals'' in an expresssion without changing the value of the expression is said to be referentially transparent.
+Referential transparency is *violated* when we *include set!* in our computer language.
+  2. > In general, programming with assignment forces us to *carefully consider the relative orders of the assignments* to make sure that each statement is using the correct version of the variables that have been changed.
+  - > *First*, however, we will address the issue of providing a computational model for expressions that involve assignment IMHO environmental model since that is taught in section 3.2 immediately after 3.1.
 ### 3.2
 - Figure 3.3:
   "the text of the lambda expression" -> "parameters" and "body".